-Nick Jonas’ Steamy PDA With Mystery Lady Caught On Camera: Annalisa Azaredo Makes Out With Singer, TMZ Reports
+Nick Jonas’ Hot PDA With Mystery Lady Caught On Camera: Annalisa Azaredo Makes Out With Singer, ‘TMZ’ Reports

 — Nick Jonas (@nickjonas) February 26, 2018

-After a couple of days jamming with his bro, Nick Jonas seem to be flying solo with a lady who was later identified to be Annalisa Azaredo.
+After a couple of days jamming with his brother, Nick Jonas seemed to be flying solo with a lady who was later identified to be Annalisa Azaredo.

 According to Hollywood Life, the Australian brunette is a local who caught the musician’s eye — a far cry from his A-list ex-girlfriends and previously rumored “hook-ups.”
 Despite this, he appeared to have treated her equally as the outlet revealed that he “took her out on one of the best dates ever,” which involved a bike ride, a lunch date, a stroll on the beach, and enjoying a nightcap together.